Ada-Developers-Academy/core-pses/04/palindrome.md

 * topics: pse
 ##### !question

-Without writing code, describe how you would implement `check_palindrome` in enough detail that someone else could write the code.
+Without writing code, describe how you would implement `check_palindrome` in enough detail that another developer could reasonably implement a solution.
+We should capture the main use cases, but the steps do not need to be a detailed plan for every contingency.
+- The objective is to create a roadmap that we can use to keep ourselves oriented towards our goal
+- It is okay to leave some of the finer details to be worked out in the implementation itself!

+As you write your steps, keep the following guidelines in mind:
+* We want to think about a general approach rather than what the code would look like line-by-line.
 * It may be helpful to break up the problem/algorithm into smaller subproblems/algorithms.
-For example, 1.
-Handle invalid input, 2.
-Given valid input, perform the computation/solve the problem/etc.
+    * For example: 1.
+Handle edge cases, 2.
+Perform the computation/solve the problem/etc.
-* Your logical steps could take the form of a numbered list, pseudo code, or anywhere in between.
+* The steps should be a description as if you were talking out the problem with another person and should be agnostic of any particular language.
+    * As such, they should not include code syntax in the description.

 What's important at this stage is to think through and outline the implementation before writing code.

 ##### !end-question
 ##### !placeholder

 Write the logical steps here.

 ##### !end-placeholder
 ### !explanation

 Example Steps:

-1. Check that the input is a string.
-    - If it is not, raise an exception
-2. Convert input to lowercase.
+1. Convert input to lowercase.
-3. Initialize one pointer to move forward through the string, and one pointer to move backwards through the string.
-4. Create a while loop that keeps looping until the pointers have passed each other.
-5. Check if the character at index of the forward pointer is alphanumeric
-    - If not, increment the pointer
-6. Check if the character at index of the backwards pointer is alphanumeric
-    - If not, decrement the pointer
-7. Check if the characters at the forward/backward pointers match
-    - If not, return `False`
-8. Increment/decrement the forward and backward pointers respectively.
+2. Loop over the length of the input
+3. Start by comparing the first and last element of the input.
+If the letters are not the same, return `False`.
+    - Each iteration of the loop we will move one character towards the middle of the string and then make the same comparison.
-9. Return `True` once the loop has finished executing.
+4. Return `True` once the loop has finished executing.

 ##### !end-explanation
 ### !end-challenge
 <!-- prettier-ignore-end -->